johbry17/Harvest-Party/README.md

 ## Course Certificate

-This was submitted as the final project for [cs50x](https://cs50.harvard.edu/x), "Harvard University’s introduction to the intellectual enterprises of computer science and the art of programming," the free online version for non-Ivy League plebians.
+This was submitted as the final project for [cs50x](https://cs50.harvard.edu/x), "Harvard University’s introduction to the intellectual enterprises of computer science and the art of programming," the free online version, not the expensive Ivy League version.
+When I want to annoy my friends, I tell them I'm Harvard-educated.

 ![cs50x certificate](./resources/images/CS50x.png)